AnmolBennett/AnmolBennett/README.md

 # 💫 About Me:
-I'm a Software Engineer passionate about building reliable, well-architected systems at the intersection of Computer Vision, AI/ML, and distributed systems.
-I value clear thinking, strong fundamentals, and code that's clean, efficient, and easy to reason about.<br>Currently working as a Computer Vision Engineer at Wobot.ai, where I architect production-grade video analytics pipelines processing high-FPS multi-camera feeds using C++ and GStreamer.
+I’m a Software Engineer who enjoys building reliable systems where computer vision, AI/ML, and backend engineering meet.
+I care a lot about fundamentals, clean design, and writing code that’s efficient and easy to reason about.

+I currently work as a Computer Vision Engineer at Wobot.ai, where I design and maintain production video analytics pipelines handling high-FPS, multi-camera streams using C++ and GStreamer.
+The work is very hands-on and forces you to think about performance, stability, and real-world constraints.

-Right now, I'm particularly interested in system design, backend engineering, and AI — specifically computer vision, LLMs, and agentic systems.
-I'm drawn to problems that require you to think deeply about scale, reliability, and efficiency — the kind of challenges where theory meets real-world constraints and where intelligent systems need robust infrastructure to actually work.
+Lately, I’ve been spending more time thinking about system design and backend architecture, alongside AI—especially computer vision, LLMs, and agentic systems.
+I’m drawn to problems involving scale, reliability, and efficiency, where good theory only matters if it survives production.

 ## 🌐 Socials: